-You will receive comprehensive and ongoing advising from an Academic Advisor who specializes in assisting Special Education Credential candidates.
-Our unique Clinical Support Staff ensures that your student teaching assignment will be a positive and successful learning experience, and our Credential Office assists you in completing California's credentialing requirements as you complete the program.
+You will receive comprehensive and ongoing advising from an Academic Advisor who specializes in assisting Education Specialist Credential candidates.
+Our Clinical support staff ensures that your student teaching/intern assignment will be a positive and successful learning experience, and our Credential Office assists you in completing California's credentialing requirements as you complete the program.

 Our graduates are recognized throughout California as professional, compassionate, and competent educators who immediately benefit their students and school sites.